janstrng/Evaluating-IoT-devices/Tools.md

 # Tools used for evaluating devices

 ## Testing enviornment
-The environment the tests are performed in are set up using a computer acting as a router using hotspot or proxy.
+The environment the tests are performed in are set up using a computer acting as a router using it as a hotspot or proxy.
 This way we will be able to easily gather the data that is being transported from the devices.
 A secondary computer running Kali, also connected to the hotspot, acts as an attacker attempting to gain access or control over the device.